netsec-ethz/scion-tutorials/content/apps/linc.md

 Operating Modes:

-* `Normal` or single path mode: when a path fails the LINC gateway switches to an alternative path as soon as the failure is detected
+* `Normal` or single path mode: when a path fails the LINC gateway switches to an alternative path (if available) as soon as the failure is detected
 * `MultiPath` mode: traffic is continuously transmitted over two or more paths, If one path fails, traffic keeps flowing along the other path(s)
 * `AdaptiveMultiPath` mode: follows a make-before-break approach, i.e. the LINC gateway starts duplicating traffic on an additional path as soon as the performance of the primary path drops below a threshold